Updated May 2023

 The California road trip is probably one of the most iconic adventures you can take in the United States.
-Locals and international travelers alike are drawn to the sense of freedom, wonder and awe that a journey along the Pacific inspires.
-While it’s possible to do the drive from San Francisco to Los Angeles in a (long) day, it’s totally worthwhile to take the time to discover the hidden treasures and well-loved stops of this route.
+Locals and international travelers alike are drawn to the sense of freedom, wonder, and awe that a journey along the Pacific inspires.
+While it’s possible to do the drive from San Francisco to Los Angeles in one (long) day, it’s totally worthwhile to take the time to discover the hidden treasures and well-loved stops of this route.
 This guide to the ultimate West Coast road trip features great stops, super scenic overlooks and, of course, the perfect overnight locations to rest and dream about the next day’s adventure.

 San Francisco to Pescadero

 Keep going and you’ll get tempted by the colorful roadside farm stalls heavy with seasonal fruits and vegetables – stock up here and get off the highway to Stage Road in Pescadero for a stop at Arcangeli Grocery, where it’s kind of mandatory to pick up a loaf of their signature steamy artichoke bread.
-Enjoy your picnic wares at Bean Hollow State Beach, which has two sheltered coves perfect for watching the waves and afterwards, take a rather incredible mile-long walk to Pebble Beach.
+Enjoy your picnic wares at Bean Hollow State Beach, which has two sheltered coves perfect for watching the waves, and afterwards, take a rather incredible mile-long walk to Pebble Beach.
 The trail is perfect for getting a close look at the undisturbed native coastal landscape, tide pools and colonies of birds and harbor seals

-From here, it’s only a few more miles to HI Pigeon Point Lighthouse hostel, you first stop of the trip.
-As soon as you check in, be sure to book your half-hour slot in the famous hot tub at the edge of the sea.
+From here, it’s only a few more miles to HI Pigeon Point Lighthouse hostel, your first stop of the trip.
+As soon as you check in, be sure to book your half-hour slot in the famous hot tub at the edge of the water.
 Check out the lighthouse and the fog signal building, where you can also see the impressive Fresnel lens that once cast the light out into the sea.
 If you’d like to stay a bit longer and explore more of what the area has to offer, it’s quite easy to spend two perfect days at Pigeon Point.

 Driving Distance: 50.7 miles

-Pescadero to Monterey
+Pescadero to Santa Cruz

 Once you’re in Santa Cruz, it’s totally worth making a stop at the boardwalk amusement park, which is the oldest surviving one in California.
-After you’ve had your fill of old-school Americana fun rides and fair food, keep going towards Moss Landing, another quaint beach town with an incredible marsh alive with local birds and wildlife.
+After you’ve had your fill of old-school Americana, fun rides, and fair food, keep going towards Moss Landing, another quaint beach town with an incredible marsh alive with local birds and wildlife.
 Take time to hike along one of the trails and then grab a drink or a snack at one of the many restaurants with great views.
-There’s also the option to spend the night at HI Santa Cruz hostel, which is perched at the top of Beach Hill neighborhood.
+There’s also the option to spend the night at HI Santa Cruz hostel, which is perched at the top of the Beach Hill neighborhood.

-Driving Distance: 91 miles
+Driving Distance: 35.3 miles

-Monterey to San Luis Obispo
+Santa Cruz to San Luis Obispo

-Driving Distance: 138 miles
+Driving Distance: 177 miles

 San Luis Obispo to Santa Monica

 It’s the final leg!
 This part of Highway 1 doesn’t hug the ocean for the first half, so you can make a straight shot for Santa Barbara and your first taste of Southern California life.
-Wonder around Stearns Wharf, a favorite spot for locals and visitors to eat, shop and take magnificent photographs of the Pacific and the remarkable mountains on the other side.
+Wander around Stearns Wharf, a favorite spot for locals and visitors to eat, shop and take magnificent photographs of the Pacific and the remarkable mountains on the other side.
 As is par for the course along this coast, there are lots of awesome beaches to stop at for breaks and picnics before you get to your final destination!

 Driving Distance: 207 miles